-His Grace asked me one day to dine with him, tête-à-tête; after dinner, he told me, he had formed a resolution never to have more than one guest at a time; the reason he gave was, that he had grown so deaf, that he could scarcely hear.
-"Had I," said he, "at table more than one person now, they would be talking one to the other, and I sitting by, not able to hear what they were talking about, which would be extremely provoking; now, if I have but one to dine with me, that one must either talk to me, or hold his tongue."
+His Grace asked me one day to dine with him, tête-à-tête; after dinner, he told me, he had formed a resolution never to have more than one guestlat a time; the reason he gave was, that he had grown so deaf, that he could scarcely hear.
+"Had I," said he, "at table more than one person now, they would be talking one to the other, and I sitting by, not able to hear what they were talking about, which would be extremely provoking; how, if I have but one to dine with me, that one must either talk to me, or hold his tongue."

 This season the Opera House was very attractive.
 I was stage manager; Viotti, the celebrated violin player, was leader of the orchestra, and a masterly leader he was.
 He asked me one day to dine with him at the Crown and Anchor, in the Strand, to meet three friends of his, who formed an economical little dinner-club, which they held there once a month.
-I went, and found his friends three of the greatest revolutionists:-Charles Lameth, who had been President of the National Assembly; Dupont, the popular orator of that time, also a Member of the National Assembly, and who was the very person whom I had seen offer to hand the poor Queen of France out of her carriage, when brought prisoner back from Varennes, which she indignantly refused; and the Duke D'Aiguillon, one of the twelve Peers of France, who, in former days, had an immense fortune, was a great patron of the arts, and so theatrical, that he had a box in every theatre in Paris.
+I went, and found his friends three of the greatest revolutionists:-Charles Lameth, who had been President of the National Assembly; Dupont, the popular orator of that time, also a Member of the National Assembly, and whomwas the every person whom I had seen offer to hand the poor Queen of France out of her carriage, when brought prisoner back from Varennes, which she indignantly refused; and the Duke D'Aiguillon, one of the twelve Peers of France, who, in former days, had an immense fortune, was a great patron of the arts, and so theatrical, that he had a box in every theatre in Paris.
 He was particularly fond of music, and had been a scholar of Viotti.
-I passed a pleasant day with these émigrés, who were all men of high endowments, and truly polished manners; nor did they seem at all depressed by change of circumstances,-all was vivacity and good humour.
+I passed a pleasant day with these émigrés, who were all men of high endowments, and truly polished manners; nor did they seem at all depressed by change of circumstances,-all was vivacity and good humour de tout me on that day, and afterwards visit it.
+They favoured me with their company, and much delighted they were: often and often afterwards did they dine and sup with me.
+I introduced them to Mr. Sheridan, and many of my friends.
+It was certainly, I thought, to be lamented, that men possessing such amiable manners, should, from strong republican principles, bring themselves into misfortune; but I had nothing to do with their politics: I only saw the bright side of their characters, and felt a sincere pleasure, as far as lay in my power, in administering, in my little way, comfort to those who were labouring under so sad a reverse of fortune; for, in this country, the French noblesse would not associate with them.
+Even the Duke D'Aiguillon, though one of the highest noblemen of France, was never received by the Duke of Queensberry, nor did he visit any where.

-The Duke sat next to me at dinner.
-I asked him if he had seen Drury Lane Theatre; his reply was, I have seen the outside of it, but I am now too poor to go to theatres; for did I indulge in my favourite amusement, I should not be enabled to have the pleasure of meeting you and my worthy friends at dinner to-day-I cannot afford both.
+The Duke sat next to me at dinner I asked him if he had seen Drury Lane Theatre; his reply was, I have seen the outside of hit, but I am now too poor to go to theatres; for did I indulge in my favourite amusement, I should not be enabled to have the pleasure of meeting you and my worthy friends at dinner to-day-I cannot afford both. he